FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

 ### Tips & Tricks

-There are some simple guidelines to keep in order to maximize the effectiveness of using [Fixel EdgeHancer 3][98]:
+There are some simple guidelines to keep in order to maximize the effectiveness of using [Fixel Contrastica 3][98]:

  *	The *Radius* parameter should match the size of the edges one wants to enhance.
  *	By turning on the *Edge Preserving Mode* one could achieve more subtle effect.